 The Department of Native Studies Ph.D. program is based on the interdisciplinary approaches to research and scholarship that have been developed by Native Studies over the years in its curriculum overall.
 These include an emphasis on Indigenous scholarship (particularly the scholarship of Indigenous academics), Indigenous epistemologies, a strong ethical commitment to Indigenous rural and urban communities, and a high regard for peer review processes.

-The Application Deadline is January 15 for a September Admission.
+The Application Deadline is May 15 for a September Admission.
+Master's applicants who wish to be considered for funding, please submit by January 15.
 Applications to the Ph.D. program are processed through the Faculty of Graduate Studies and are reviewed by the Graduate Committee in the Department of Native Studies, using the criteria that follow, in addition to the standard criteria required by the Faculty of Graduate Studies.
 These criteria are minimal and do not guarantee admission to the program.
 Recommendations regarding acceptance or rejection, and any conditions of admission, are forwarded to the Faculty of Graduate Studies.
 Final approval rests with the Faculty of Graduate Studies.

 To be eligible for admission to the Ph.D.
 Program, students must have:

 - a high academic standing in previous university work, including a minimum grade point average of 3.50 in the last 60 credit hours of course work;